MicrosoftDocs/power-automate-docs/articles/guidance/rpa-sap-playbook/creating-cloud-flow-to-launch-desktop-flow.md

    >The next steps will involve configuring action components.
 To securely pass parameters into our desktop flow, we'll be following the optional, but recommended, approach of using Azure Key Vault secrets.

    >[!NOTE]
-   >If you don't have access to Key Vault, you can skip the next two steps<!--note from editor: For sure it's only two?--> and provide your credentials and other parameters later as clear text instead.
+   >If you don't have access to Key Vault, you can skip the next two steps<!--note from editor: For sure it's only two?--> and provide your credentials and other parameters later as clear text (which not certainly recommended) instead.

 1. Select **New step**.